stolbikova/f1_frontend/README.md

 # Description

-Test assignment.
-Frontend for f1
+Frontend for f1.
+List winners from 2005 year to now.
 Two pages: home and season/:year

 ## Contains